susom/database/README.md

              .argString("data", data).queryLong();
   }

-  // Note this are all java.util.Date
+  // Note these are all java.util.Date
   public List<Date> doMoreStuff(Date after) {
     return db.get().select("select my_date from a where b > ?").argDate(after)
            .query(new RowsHandler<List<Date>>() {